iPhone 8 Vs Samsung Galaxy S8 – Clash of Mobile Titans

 Verdict

-Both of these phones are considered to be powerhouses and are proudly being called as the speediest smartphones emerged in 2017.
-Although it quite a time now since they were launched, they still grab the attention of those who are looking for affordable and high performing phones.
+Both of these phones are considered to be powerhouses and are proudly being called the speediest smartphones that emerged in 2017.
+Although some time has passed since their launch, these phones continue to attract attention from those seeking affordable yet high-performing devices.

 When it comes to displaying, Samsung and Apple take opposite directions.
-Samsung Galaxy S8 offers a brilliant 5.7 inches AMOLED infinity display which stretches edge to edge same like iPhone X– perfect for those who love to enjoy the bigger screen to body ratio.
+Samsung Galaxy S8 offers a brilliant 5.7-inch AMOLED infinity display that stretches edge to edge same as iPhone X- perfect for those who love to enjoy the bigger screen-to-body ratio.
 It comes with stunning curved edges and back, whereas the iPhone 8 comes with the familiar design but with a glass back.
 Although both are water resistant, only S8 has the headphone jack, a feature which is welcomed by its users.

-As far as specs are concerned, both are flagship phones with top-rated specs- S8 runs with Snapdragon 835 CPU whereas iPhone 8 is featured with A11 chip, made by Apple.
+As far as specs are concerned, both are flagship phones with top-rated specs- the S8 runs with a Snapdragon 835 CPU whereas the iPhone 8 is featured with an A11 chip, made by Apple.
 There is no doubt that on both sides, there are fans who would never think of other smartphones as acceptable, especially after the presence of these top-notch smartphones in the market.

-The aim of this article is to provide the audience with an unbiased and impartial comparison between Apple’s iPhone 8 and Samsung’s Galaxy S8.
-It’s up to personal preferences and inclination of each individual toward the iOS or Android to make the final call.
+This article aims to provide an objective and impartial comparison between Apple’s iPhone 8 and Samsung’s Galaxy S8.
+It’s up to personal preferences and the inclination of each individual toward the iOS or Android to make the final call.